- Fairy and folk tales

 Teachers use many means other than stories to impart knowledge.
 Arithmetic lessons, for instance, may employ marching and hand clapping as the children count and keep time.
 What fun to discover the times tables as the children emphasize every third or fourth beat!

 Note the absence of textbooks in this description of the Waldorf classroom.
 While textbooks may make their way into the middle school, they can't come close to approaching the teacher's lively animation and heart connection to the student.
+Teaching in this way keeps learning alive and enjoyable for the children and supports their inherent curiosity.

 The rhythm of the day

 We begin Main Lesson, lasting two hours, with morning circle: exploring languages and the world of numbers, followed by a period of movement, song and verse.
 Main lessons are taught in blocks that last three to four weeks.
 First year subjects include form drawing (the basis for writing), arithmetic, writing and reading.
 The children retell the story previous day's story then each student works in their main lesson book using words, pictures and diagrams that reflect the lesson of the day.
 These books are a treasure containing all their work.
-Many of the illustrations on this Web site are from students' main lesson books.
+Many of the illustrations on this web site are from students' main lesson books.

 Mornings are also the time for reviewing previous lessons and learning art, foreign languages, handwork, movement and eurythmy, a movement program unique to Waldorf schools.
 Specialized subject teachers usually present these lessons, although the class teacher may accompany them.